 From understanding how food affects blood sugar to learning about insulin delivery systems, there can be a steep learning curve when it comes to managing T1D.
 You can take the time now to start educating yourself and your family.
 That way, when T1D symptoms appear, you’ll be able to walk into a diagnosis with confidence.

 Ongoing research is being done in the field of T1D.
 That’s why it’s so important to know your T1D status.
 If testing confirms you’re in the early stages of T1D, ask your doctor what options may be available to you.

 If 1 autoantibody is present

 If The Type 1 Test detects one autoantibody, you are at a higher risk for developing T1D.
-You or your child should continue to get screened every year to see if additional autoantibodies develop.
+You should talk to your doctor about getting screened every year to see if additional autoantibodies develop.

 If no autoantibodies are present

-If The Type 1 Test detects no autoantibodies, you may want to consider getting rescreened every year if you have a family history of T1D.
+If The Type 1 Test detects no autoantibodies, you may want to talk to your doctor about getting rescreened every year if you have a family history of T1D.